kerautret/GTVimageVect/README.md

 # GTVimageVect
-Source code of "Geometric Total Variation for Image Vectorization, Zooming and Pixel Art Depixelizing" Authored by  Bertrand Kerautret and Jacques-Oliver Lachaud (2019)
+Source code of "Geometric Total Variation for Image Vectorization, Zooming and Pixel Art Depixelizing" authored by  Bertrand Kerautret and Jacques-Oliver Lachaud (2019)

 You can also access to [IPOL](http://www.ipol.im) online demonstration [here](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000076)